wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

   credit:
   creditlink:
 comments: true
+created: "2016-03-19"
 ---
 <i>{{ page.excerpt }}</i>
 {% include l18n.html %}
 {% include _toc.html %}

-This page lists where one can visit, see, and eat at the most important cultural artifacts in America.
+This page lists where one can visit, see, and eat near the most significant cultural artifacts in America.
-I created this page as "bucket list" so that even if I can't visit each one and perhaps enjoy on-site, I can still visit their web pages.
+I created this page as a "bucket list" so that even if I can't visit each one and perhaps enjoy on-site, I can still visit their web pages.
 Someday soon everyone can see treasures from anywhere using VR (Virtual Reality) glasses providing 360-degree views in High Definition.

 > Do you have a road trip map or story?
-Please send it to me for posting here.
+Share it!
+I'd love to know.

 {% include whatever.html %}